 Cerne Abbey

-St Augustine's Well, the holy spring in its tree-lined hollow at Cerne Abbas, Dorset
+St Augustine's Well, the holy spring known as the Silver Well, in its tree-lined hollow at Cerne Abbas

 St Augustine's Well, Cerne Abbas